 By now you’ve heard how great the latest generation Ibis Ripley V4 is.
 There are mountains of positive reviews but after 8 months of comparisons to its competitors, I still believe the Ripley is being sold short.
-I’m here to tell you a little different story of why I feel that the Ripley is the best in its class for 2020.
+I’m here to tell you a little different story of why I feel that the Ripley is the best in its class.

 What is Best in Class?